sysfce2/godot-docs/classes/class_vector3i.rst

 :ref:`Vector3i<class_Vector3i>` **operator %** **(** :ref:`int<class_int>` right **)**

-Gets the remainder of each component of the **Vector3i** with the the given :ref:`int<class_int>`.
+Gets the remainder of each component of the **Vector3i** with the given :ref:`int<class_int>`.
 This operation uses truncated division, which is often not desired as it does not work well with negative numbers.
 Consider using :ref:`@GlobalScope.posmod<class_@GlobalScope_method_posmod>` instead if you want to handle negative numbers.

 ::